 Dolls has made up into a beautiful mare and I am certain Dad would have been delighted and champing at the bit for me to take her out to a show at every opportunity!
 Sam Roberts kindly broke her in for me in 2016, we know that she will have a ridden career at some point, but there's no hurry, she will have her day.
 Due to our interminable planning problems over the past 5 years since Dad's death, Dolls has been maturing quietly in her field but has recently been presented in the BCPS Virtual Show in May and won the class of 28 entries under Julia Woods with a mark of 17.5 out of 20.
 She goes through to the Championship now.

-We expect to to be in foal to Spinway Blackthorn in 2020, by AI.
+Dolly has been scanned 'in foal' to Spinway Blackthorn in 2020, by AI.

 Callowfeenish Mairtin x Village Colleen 1995-Date